zopefoundation/zopetoolkit/source/steeringgroup/decisions.rst

   * We are in the process of developing a testrunner extension that will report on indirect imports, and a ZODB upgrade procedure.

+* The open issues will be moved to the launchpad blueprints and launchpad answers.
+The blueprint specifications will be stored in the ZTK documentation and linked to (each blueprint will be a separate document).